 In 2015, Holley was hired by the Eleanor Roosevelt Center to serve as the program assistant for the Girls’ Leadership Worldwide Program (GLW).
 GLW brought eighty-four girls from thirteen different countries to Hyde Park for nine days of leadership workshops, inspiring them to follow in the footsteps of Eleanor Roosevelt and make an impact in their communities.
 Because of her knowledge of Eleanor Roosevelt, Holley was invited to teach a workshop on the life and legacy of Eleanor Roosevelt.

 Continuing to pursue her love for presidential history, Holley next began an internship with the Richard Nixon Foundation.
 Within a month, she was hired by the Foundation to serve as a researcher and development assistant.
 While working with the development team, Holley again assisted in the execution of events that hosted prominent figures such as Condoleezza Rice and John Kasich.
 In the fall of 2017, the Foundation asked Holley to research and create an exhibit on Pat Nixon at the University of Southern California called “The Trojan First Lady,” highlighting Mrs. Nixon’s ties to her alma mater.

 Even while expanding her professional horizons, Holley has maintained her passion for history and continues to write articles on historical topics she is passionate about.
 She has been published in American Heritage Magazine, The Historians, and various other publications.
-Holley has also been featured as a guest on podcasts such as Thought Row Podcast and Civics & Coffee.
+Holley has also been featured as a guest on several podcasts.